How Much an Employee Benefits Package is Worth

 You just got the call you’ve been waiting for, and they offered you the job!

-You may have discussed the salary range and bonus opportunities available in the interview but do you understand the value of the employee benefits package coming with the position?
+You may have discussed the salary range and bonus opportunities available in the interview, but do you understand the value of the employee benefits package coming with the position?

-Data from the Bureau of Labor Statistics would suggest shifting your focus to the total compensation offered instead.
+Data from the Bureau of Labor Statistics would suggest shifting your focus to the total compensation package offered instead.

 The average benefits package is over 30% of an employee’s compensation.